filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 A Miner's token balance MUST cover ALL of the following:
 * **PreCommit Deposits**: When a Miner PreCommits a Sector, they must supply a "precommit deposit" for the Sector, which acts as collateral.
 If the Sector is not ProveCommitted on time, this deposit is removed and burned.
 * **Initial Pledge**: When a Miner ProveCommits a Sector, they must supply an "initial pledge" for the Sector, which acts as collateral.
-If the Sector is terminated, this deposit is removed and burned.
+If the Sector is terminated, this deposit is removed and burned along with rewards earned by this sector up to a limit.
-* **Locked Funds**: When a Miner receives tokens from block rewards, the tokens are locked and added to the Miner's vesting table to be unlocked at a future epoch.
+* **Locked Funds**: When a Miner receives tokens from block rewards, the tokens are locked and added to the Miner's vesting table to be unlocked linearly over some future epochs.

 ### Faults, Penalties and Fee Debt